JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 }
 ```

+## Issues with Bounties
+Money that **DynamicalSystems.jl** obtains from awards, sponsors or donators are converted into bounties for GitHub issues.
+The full list of issues that have a bounty is [available here](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3AJuliaDynamics+label%3Abounty).

+By solving these issues you not only contribute to open source, but you also get some pocket money to boot :)

 ## Contacting

-You
-can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions and/or questions about the packages of the JuliaDynamics organization!
+You can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions and/or questions about the packages of the JuliaDynamics organization!
+If you are using the Julia Slack workplace, please join the channel `#dynamics-bridged`.

+## Contributing & Donating

-Be sure to visit the [Contributor Guide](contributors_guide) page, because you can
-help make this package better without having to write a single line of code!
+Be sure to visit the [Contributor Guide](contributors_guide) page, because you can help make this package better without having to write a single line of code!
 Also, if you find this package helpful please consider staring it on [GitHub](https://github.com/JuliaDynamics/DynamicalSystems.jl)!
-This gives us an
-accurate lower bound of users that this package has already helped!
+This gives us an accurate lower bound of users that this package has already helped!

-!!! tip "Use latest documentation"
-      We highly suggest our users to read the  [latest](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) documentation
-      and not the [stable](https://JuliaDynamics.github.io/DynamicalSystems.jl/stable) one.
+Finally, you can donate for the development of **DynamicalSystems.jl**.
+You can do that by adding bounties to existing issues on the GitHub repositories (you can open new issues as well).
+Every issue has an automatic way to create a bounty using [Bountysource](https://www.bountysource.com/), see the first comment of each issue.